-The employee receives the voting rights and any future dividends immediately upon the granting of shares.
+For the equity grant made in October 2018 the employee receives the voting rights and any future dividends immediately upon the granting of shares.
 This reflects the relatively long-term nature of the 5 year performance period and that the primary purpose of the LTI is one of retention.
-Executive's entitlements to dividends attributable to the unvested performance shares reflects the reality that if there is no dividend entitlement, the number of performance shares that would need to be granted to achieve the same retention impact, is likely to be approximately 10% to 15% greater than current allocations.
+For all future allocations dividends will not be paid on unvested equity grants, and will only vest in proportion to the vested equity grants at the end of the performance period.